Datasets

 The query above searches for files that have metadata with the label hotdog.

-# Querying datasets using wildcards
+# Querying Datasets using wildcards

 Use wildcard when querying labels: